Warning: Late repayment can cause you serious money problems. For help, go to moneyadviceservice.org.uk.

 First of all, the search for the right lender shouldn't start online, but with you.
 Think about your own budget, how much cash you want to borrow, as well as how quickly you need it.
 Also consider whether taking out a loan can wait.
 If you have extra time, you should put it into examining your options and doing your best to ensure you make the right choice.

 Because the loan amounts offered by On Stride Financial are paid monthly, our service is an instalment loan.
 This means that repayments are scheduled in a number of payments over longer periods of time.
-When someone applies for an On Stride Financial loan, they have the option to choose to borrow from 1 to 5 years, which in turn affects the number of repayments they will make.
-As for the amount of each repayment, this is determined by the borrower's APR.
-On Stride Financial has APRs from 29% - 89% — if a borrower is approved, they are provided with an APR rate, and this is the annualized interest rate.
+When someone applies for an On Stride Financial loan, they may have the option to choose to borrow from a term of between 6 months and 3 years, which in turn affects the number of repayments they will make.

 There are a few differences between an online lender and a brick-and-mortar lender.
 For starters, an online lender offers a degree of convenience that a brick-and-mortar lender simply can't.
 While an online lender allows you to apply for a loan from the comfort of your own home (or even on the go with your mobile device), an in-person lender requires you to come to them.

 The process of applying for a loan in person means showing the lender a number of different elements — bank statements, proof of income, etc. — things that are almost certainly easier to gather if you're already home.
 Additionally, because using a brick-and-mortar lender may require a few trips, this can mean a longer wait for a loan.